 Columbia Commons IPE Seminar Courses

-The Columbia Commons IPE Seminar courses bring together faculty and students from all ten professional health programs and schools to learn how to support respectful and effective health care teams.
-These seminar courses open up urgent questions about health, illness, and care while incorporating each of our many perspectives on these topics.
+The Columbia Commons IPE Seminar courses bring together faculty and students from ten professional health programs and schools to learn how to support respectful and effective health care teams.
+The seminar courses open up urgent questions about health, illness, and care while incorporating each of our many perspectives on these topics.

 Student Seminar Experiences: